By Romeo Agresti

 He has since lost his starting berth, though, and his time at Juventus could come to an end in the not too distant future.

-Meanwhile, the Serie A leaders remain keen to add a high-profile attacker to its squad, and continue to monitor the situation of Roma striker Pablo Osvaldo and Athletic Bilbao star Fernando Llorente.
+Meanwhile, the Serie A leaders remain keen to add a high-profile attacker to their squad, and continue to monitor the situation of Roma striker Pablo Osvaldo and Athletic Bilbao star Fernando Llorente.